Adana: Sports

-In the early 20th century coaches were invited to Adana from Istanbul to improve local sporting life.
-Varag Pogharian and Mateos Zarifian played an important role in organising the athletic movement and the first sports clubs in the city were founded by the Armenian community. in 1913 Adana Türkgücü was founded by Ahmet Remzi Bey and İsmail Sefa Bey in alliance with the Istanbul Türkgücü club that had been initiated by the Committee of Union and Progress.
-Adana's athletic clubs joined in the Cilician Olympic Games held in April 1914 in a venue north of Dörtyol, a first of its kind for the region.
-In the 1920s Adana İdman Yurdu, Adana Türk Ocağı, Seyhanspor and Milli Mensucat clubs were all founded and joined the Adana Football League that was established in 1924 along with clubs from other Cilician provinces.
-Adanaspor, founded in 1932, and Adana Demirspor, founded in 1940, later joined the Çukurova League.
+Athletic sport life had progressed in Cilicia with the coaches that were invited to Adana from Istanbul in the early 20th century.
+Varag Pogharian and Mateos Zarifian played an important role in organising the athletic movement and the first sports clubs in the city were founded by the Armenian community.
+In 1913, Adana Türkgücü was founded by Ahmet Remzi Bey and İsmail Sefa Bey in alliance with the Istanbul Türkgücü club that had been initiated by the Committee of Union and Progress.
+Adana's athletic clubs joined the Cilician Olympic Games held in April 1914 at a venue north of Dörtyol, a first of its kind for the region.

-The rivalry between the city's main football clubs, Adanaspor and Adana Demirspor, attracts attraction as a derby rooted in socio-economic divisions.

 Football is the most popular sport in Adana although basketball, volleyball and handball are also played widely at professional and amateur levels.
 Warm weather makes the city a haven for sports like rowing, sailing, swimming and water polo.
 Horse racing and horse riding are also popular.
 The biannual Men's European Wheelchair Basketball Championship took place in Adana on 5–15 October 2009; twelve countries competed and Italy won the title after a final game against Turkey.
 Adana also hosted the 2013 IWBF Men's U23 Wheelchair Basketball World Championship.
 The 1967 Women's European Volleyball Championship was organised in Turkey with Adana a host city along with Istanbul, Ankara and İzmir.
 Group C games are played in Adana at the Menderes Sports Hall.

 Adanaspor and Adana Demirspor are the two Adana clubs that appear in the Turkish Professional Football League.
-After twelve years, Adanaspor returned to the Super Lig, in which they had competed for twenty-one years and were the runner up in the 1980–81 season.
-Adanaspor also performed at the UEFA Cup for three years.
-Adana Demirspor, currently performing in the TFF First League, was the runner up for the Turkish Cup in the 1977–1978 season and performed in the SuperLig for seventeen years.
-Both teams use the 5 Ocak Stadium, and matches between them are known as the Adana derby, creating an arch-rival atmosphere found in only three cities in Turkey.
-Kiremithanespor of the Yüreğir district compete in the Turkish Regional Amateur League.
-In women's football, Adana İdmanyurduspor compete in the First Football League, and play their home games at the Gençlik Stadium.
+After twelve years, Adanaspor returned to the Super Lig.